Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 ~~In general, much of a DAO's activities are conducted off-chain, which is not transparent.[^1] [^2]~~

-Even then, a transpaernt governance system is nto enough to prevent capture.
+Even then, a transpaernt governance system is nto enough to prevent capture (or principle-agent problems).[^9]

+> The governance of the protocol resembled an oligarchy before a democracy.
+Suggestions we made that aligned with the interests of holders of large amounts of governance tokens (namely VC firms) were taken in stride.
+As soon as this order was questioned though, our intent was seen as adversarial.

+Most DAOs today still do not provide data or information on the inner poltiics (e.g., voting blocs mentioned on DeepDAO) or stakeholder relationships of their members.[^9]
 ## Weak Learning (may move under transparency poverty)
 > **Lack of Comprehensive DAO Practices Repository** (i.e., weak learning from TIAL): The DAO ecosystem is currently missing a centralized, well-curated repository that documents the spectrum of practices — both exemplary and suboptimal — within various DAOs.
 Such a resource is essential for learning, adaptation, and the avoidance of past pitfalls.

 This misalignment also leads to the DAO ecosystem having a slow learning rate, as evidenced by a lack of Comprehensive DAO Practices Repositories.

-Other than The Collective Governance Archives by Optimism Foundation, CommunityRule, and Govbase by the Metagov project, there are few, if any, large, well-curated repositories documenting DAO practices (though, not limited to solely DAOs).
+Other than The Collective Governance Archives by Optimism Foundation[^12], CommunityRule[^11], and Govbase by the Metagov project, there are few, if any, large, well-curated repositories documenting DAO practices (though, not limited to solely DAOs).
 Even fewer that includes DAO failures

 As mentioned in *[Social Security for Web3 Work: A Preliminary Specification of the Design and Deployment of Solidarity Primitives for DAO Contributors](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4596552)*, the DAO ecosystem is reluctant to discuss challenges and failures of DAOs, possibly because of the use of DAOs as a marketing tool or means to avoid securities regulators.[^5] As mentioned earlier, the issue of transparency poverty also plays into this issue.